vmchale/kullback-liebler/README.md

 # futhark-kullback-liebler

-The Kullback-Liebler divergence in Futhark
+The Kullback-Liebler divergence, Hellinger distance, and alpha-divergence in Futhark

 ## Documentation